 Registration for Winter Term is open for all students.
 All students may register for up to six credit hours; requests for more than six credit hours must be made to your academic divisional advising office.
 For questions regarding course registration, visit the One Stop website or contact:

 How do I register for a workshop format class?

-A separate process is required to register for most workshops through the Office of Global Initiatives to process registrations.
-For questions about workshop registration, contact the Office of Global Initiatives at 513.529.8600 or by email.
+Workshop registrations and cancellations are processed through the Office of Global Initiatives.
+For questions about workshop registration, contact the Office of Global Initiatives at 513-529-8600 or by email at Global@MiamiOH.edu.

 What opportunities are available during Winter Term?

 Academic experiences will include, but are not limited to, on campus, online, or hybrid courses including studying abroad or studying within the U.S., conducting research, completing a Miami Plan class, or fulfilling an upper division major's class.

 Research projects will vary by department and academic division.
 Students are encouraged to meet with professors during the fall semester to set up research projects to work on during Winter Term.
 Rresearch librarians will be available virtually though the libraries' chat service and in-person in the libraries to assist students taking classes online and on-campus.